Rkabacoff/twitch/README.md

-# twitch
+# Modern Data Visualization with R
-Twitch - Manning Presentation on Modern Data Visualization in R
+This repository supports a Twitch presentation in collaboration with Manning Publishing.